6 Ways to Improve Your Wellbeing During the Holidays

 • Journaling, meditation, or reflection

-Neglecting your self-care can quickly lead to negative emotions and perhaps even impact your physical health.
-Bringing awareness to the things you may be lacking during the season can help you make more space for the things that support your well-being.
+Neglecting your self-care often invites negative emotions and impacts your physical health.
+Bringing awareness to your physical and emotional needs during the season can help you make more space for them.

 2. Eat Mindfully

-“Holiday gatherings often bring what experts call ‘situational eating,’” explains Stephanie Williams, a registered dietitian nutritionist.
-This happens when we eat not because we’re truly hungry, but because of external cues—like the aroma of fresh-baked treats or seeing food displayed everywhere.”
-During the festive season, it’s easy to snack simply because others are eating or because tempting goodies are within reach.
-To counter this, Williams recommends practicing mindful eating.
+During the festive season, it’s easy to snack while others are eating or because tempting goodies are within reach.
+To counter this, Williams recommends mindful eating.
 One helpful approach comes from author Lynn Rossy, PhD, whose BASICS framework offers simple reminders for eating in a way that feels more intentional and satisfying.

-B - Breath and belly check – take some deep breaths and listen to your belly signals.
+Breath and belly check. take some deep breaths and listen to your belly signals.
 Is your stomach growling?
 If you’re physically hungry, what are you hungry for?

-S - Savor – don’t forget to enjoy the beautiful meal in front of you!
+Savor the beautiful meal in front of you

 3. Schedule Physical Activity